 One restaurateur in London’s Chinatown has already noticed keen customers engage in present-day behaviour.
 “Every time people are at a restaurant,” said the restaurant owner, “they eat with their phones first — it’s a common theme anywhere now”.

 A strong social media presence reflects the positive flavour customers will taste at your restaurant.
-Encourage everyone to share their content online — after all, it’s a free way to imprint your restaurant’s image onto minds across the globe.
+Encourage everyone to share their content online — after all, it’s a way to imprint your restaurant’s image onto minds across the globe.

 Wi-Fi access now plays a major role in all our lives.
 Even if your restaurant doesn’t currently provide Wi-Fi access at all, customers will expect you to.
 Providing free Wi-Fi is costly, but the benefits are clear.